 Members of MyPsoriasisTeam often discuss the social challenges of living with a visible condition that is misunderstood by many.
 Here are some of their most common shared experiences.

-Up to two-thirds of people with psoriasis experience flares on a more hidden body part — their genitals.
-Because it’s rarely discussed with doctors, people with genital psoriasis report a greater impact on quality of life than those with lesions in other areas.
+Up to two-thirds of people with psoriasis experience symptoms on their genitals, according to the National Psoriasis Foundation.
+People with genital psoriasis report a greater impact on quality of life than those with lesions in other areas.
 “I have it around the edge of my penis.
-Very embarrassing,” admitted one member.
+Very embarrassing,” shared one member of MyPsoriasisTeam.
 “I’m too embarrassed to date,” said another.

-To avoid negative reactions, many psoriasis warriors keep their skin under wraps, even in hot weather.
+To avoid negative reactions, many people with psoriasis cover their skin, even in hot weather.
 “I used to wear shorts in summer.
-Now I can't because my legs look so awful,” said one member.
+Now I can't because my legs look so awful,” said one MyPsoriasisTeam member.
 Another member added, “I’m always covered with long sleeves and pants.”

 Coping with the social challenges of psoriasis is as important as treating the condition itself.
 Members of MyPsoriasisTeam share how they’ve learned to be happy and healthy in their own skin.

 You’re not alone.
-Many celebrities and models — including Kim Kardashian West, Cindy Lauper, and LeAnn Rimes — have opened up about their struggles with psoriasis.
-One MyPsoriasisTeam member finds inspiration in Canadian model Winnie Harlow, who has vitiligo, another challenging skin condition.
+Many celebrities and models — including Kim Kardashian West, Cyndi Lauper, and LeAnn Rimes — have opened up about their struggles with psoriasis.
+One MyPsoriasisTeam member finds inspiration in Canadian model Winnie Harlow, who has vitiligo, another skin condition that can cause feelings of embarrassment.
 “She’s gorgeous and carries on regardless.
 A model for us all.”